 RINA develops high performing solutions for wear and friction, corrosion, thermal insulation, catalysis, radiation absorption and good-looking surfaces, up to the selective interaction with chemical compounds.

-The rich provision of pilot scale equipment assures the possibility of handling and managing all classes of materials (metallic, composite, ceramics, semiconductor, etc.) and the adoption of the best-fitting process / material compromise for any specific application.
+The availability of a team of experts and the rich provision of pilot scale equipment assures the possibility of handling and managing all classes of materials (metallic, composite, ceramics) and the adoption of the best-fitting process / material compromise for any specific application.

-Finally, through our tribology laboratory, we provide organisations with a nimble testing structure designed to characterise materials and surfaces.
+Finally, through our tribology laboratory, we provide organizations with a nimble testing structure designed to characterize materials and surfaces both with standard and customized tests.

 We rely on advanced facilities for the surface modification of components and of presently developed structures.
 Some of these are:

-This facility handles any type of material, by selecting the best operational practice in terms of coating quality and adhesion to substrates.
+This facility is able to handle many types of materials, selecting the best operating practices in terms of coating quality and adhesion to substrates.

-Equipped with a process chamber which permits to create different operational conditions, the facility can be managed in four different ways: Air Plasma Spray (APS), Vacuum Plasma Spray (VPS), High Pressure Plasma Spray (HPPS) and Controlled Atmosphere Plasma Spray (CAPS).
-The coatings’ thickness normally ranges between 0.5-1 mm, although higher thickness is also achievable in a reliable way by adopting stress-relieving post-treatments.
+The process chamber allows to create four different operating conditions: Air Plasma Spray (APS), Vacuum Plasma Spray (VPS), High Pressure Plasma Spray (HPPS) and Controlled Atmosphere Plasma Spray (CAPS).
+The thickness of the coatings it is usually between 0.3 and 1 mm.

 This is an industrial-sized deposition equipment, operated thanks to a multiaxial robot.
 Different from the plasma spray technology, HVOF uses kerosene combustion as its thermal source and produces process gas, reaching exit speeds of about 5 Mach, thus guaranteeing full-density coating.
 HVOF’s coating thickness ranges around 0.5-2mm and it can manage 500*500*500 mm sized pieces.